home | what's new | other sitescontact | about

 I thought I knew you, what did I know?

 Further, with commentary from the Course, in this state of illusion, the mind “is not really thinking at all” – not in any meaningful sense.
 “The truth is blocked.”
-In our daily lives, we “seem to be thinking about” this-or-that, but what we’re really doing is dysfunctionally projecting a large battery of mental images of the past onto the canvass of what we see, or think we see, in the world around us.
+In our daily lives, we “seem to be thinking about” this-or-that, but what we’re really doing is dysfunctionally projecting a large battery of mental images of the past onto the canvas of what we see, or think we see, in the world around us.
 It's all a grand violation of "clear thinking."

 This is a very large subject, but few could be more vital to our well-being and spiritual maturity.
 However, for our purposes here, we want to know how the principle of “the mind preoccupied with past thoughts” affects our quest for true love and the Sacred Beloved.